 As the breadth of knowledge and skills needed to form a successful team is so wide, you need numerous, quality, in-house resources or reliable third parties you can call upon for help and advice and support services.
 Clients can find it hard to recruit quality people who have this breadth of skills, especially with budgetary constraints.
 Just After Midnight is a team of specialists providing cloud hosting management, infrastructure and application support, so this is one area of DevOps that can be easily outsourced.
 We are used to providing consultation and working with a myriad of different companies from small to large and so we know the right questions to ask, how to design and implement the most appropriate solutions, and help avoid common pitfalls.
 We know how to listen to our customers and we don’t have preconceived ideas about how things should work for you – we adapt to meet our customers’ specific needs; we work like we are part of your organisation.

-If you would like to learn more about how Just After Midnight can help with your DevOps needs, get in touch.
+If you would like to learn more about how Just After Midnight can help with your DevOps needs, check our our DevOps service page here, or get in touch.